rockettheme/hebe/README.md

 # Registered projects
 Whenever you register a project it gets stored in a local file at `~/.hebe/projects`.
-You can edit this file manually and next time you run hebe it will show it updated.
+You can edit this file manually and next time you run hebe it will pick up your changes.

 # License
 [LICENSE](LICENSE)

+# Authors
-- [RocketTheme Team][rockettheme]
+[RocketTheme Team][rockettheme]

 [rockettheme]: http://www.rockettheme.com